-Bhutan lies in the southern Himalayas, along the southern border of Tibet, and sits on the slopes of the world's highest mountain range on the edges of the Qinghai Tibetan plateau.
-While Tibet covers the northern border of Bhutan, the rest of the country borders with various states of India, including West Bengal and Assam.
+Nestled in the eastern Himalayas, Bhutan, also known as the Land of the Thunder Dragon, is a landlocked country on the slopes of the world's highest mountain range, on the edges of the Qinghai Tibetan plateau.
+While China (Tibet) covers the northern border of Bhutan, the rest of the country borders various states of India, including West Bengal and Assam.

 Altitude and geographic features are the main differences between Bhutan and Tibet.
 Tibet lies on a high-altitude plateau, which is generally flat, with high mountains rising from it across most of the region.
 Covered with a multitude of lakes and mountains, Tibet is a land of high mountains and desolate deserts, tundra landscapes, and vast open plains and prairies.

-Bhutan in contrast, is a land where the altitude and climate varies, from the high mountain climates of the Himalayas to the lowland regions of the southern borders, and gradually descending between the two.
-This descending topography causes a wider range of climates, with altitudes from around 7,000 meters in the northern mountains, descending through 2,000-3,000 meter valleys, to the lowland areas near the border with India that lie just a few meters above sea level.
-Bhutan also has a much higher area of denser forests than Tibet, which extend from the Himalayan slopes all the way to the Indian border.
+Bhutan is a land of varying altitudes, ranging from around 7,000 meters in the northern mountains, descending through 2,000-3,000 meter valleys, to lowland areas near the Indian border, just a few meters above sea level.
+Bhutan also has a much higher area of denser forests than Tibet, which extend from the Himalayan slopes to the Indian border.

-The weather in these two destinations also differs, as do the main tourism and travel seasons.
-In Bhutan the weather is more changeable, with the higher areas having a more alpine mountain climate of snow in the winter and rain in the summer, and the lower areas being more monsoon-affected and wetter, but not as cold in the winter months.
+In Bhutan, the weather is more changeable, with the higher areas having a more alpine mountain climate of snow in the winter and rain in the summer, and the lower areas being more monsoon-affected and wetter, but not as cold in the winter months.
 Bhutan does have a four-season monsoon climate, with mild spring and autumn seasons, harsher winters in the north than in the south, and wetter monsoons in the south than in the north.

 The best time to hike to Tiger’s Nest Monastery is spring and autumn.

-The tourist seasons in Bhutan are normally in spring and autumn, from March to May and September to November.
+The ideal travel seasons in Bhutan are normally spring and autumn, from March to May and September to November.
 These are the times when the weather is generally warm and dry, though you might still need some warm sweaters and jackets in the early spring and late autumn.
 Summer is the monsoon in Bhutan, and the lower areas below 4,000 meters see a lot of rain through July and August.
-Winter is colder in Bhutan than the rest of the year, and while it is dry, the snows can block passes, making travel harder.
+Winter is colder in Bhutan than the rest of the year, and while it is dry, the snow can block passes, making travel harder.

 Punakha Dzong is the most beautiful Dzong in Bhutan.

-And while in Tibet, family is important, it is governed mainly by the womenfolk, whereas Bhutan has a male-dominant society and culture.
+Bhutan is a country committed to preserving folk customs deeply ingrained in the daily lives of its people.
+Bhutanese people revere the royal family, who play a central role in the country’s governance, culture and identity.
+Environmentalism is another important part of that identity.
 And whereas Tibetans work hard for their family and prosperity, in Bhutan, there is more of a desire for the family unit to preserve the landscape and look after nature than work for profits.

-Travel to Tibet and Bhutan Together to Enjoy More in One Trip
+Why Visit Tibet and Bhutan Together: Enjoy More in One Trip

 Bhutan and Tibet may share Tibetan Buddhism and their border along the line of the Himalayas, but that is where their similarities diverge into their own unique cultures, landscapes, and traditions.
 There are more differences that you might think between these two amazing Himalayan destinations, so why not go and try out both, and see the difference for yourself.